cs480x-21c/02-DataVis-5Ways/readme_draft.md

 * Added a grey background to the plot to make it easier to see the dots.
 This was done because some of the dots were difficult to see on a white background.

 ### matplotlib + Pandas
-* Added a legend to the plot to let the user know the corresponding manufacturer to each color.
+* Added a legend to the plot to let the user know the corresponding manufacturer for each color.